adityathebe/adityathebe.com/content/posts/array-sort-javascript-pitfalls/index.md

 [100, 32, 45, 59, 6, 60, 69, 74, 8, 9, 93, 98]
 ```

 As soon as I saw this, I knew what was going on !
 If no compare function is supplied to `.sort()` javascript coerces the array elements into strings and then sorts them in lexicographical manner.
 Damn it !
-I knew this behavior and I managed to fall for it.
+I knew this behavior and I still managed to fall for it.

 > The sort() method sorts the elements of an array in place and returns the sorted array.
 The default sort order is ascending, built upon **converting the elements into strings**, then comparing their sequences of UTF-16 code units values.